-Section 1 - SWM Facility General Information Project Name: Project Location: Total Drainage Area To BMP (Acres): Impervious Drainage Area to BMP (Acres): Pervious Drainage Area to BMP (Acres): 6th Order HUC: Date Credits Purchased: Name of any impaired waters the BMP discharges to (2012 305(b)/303(d)): Section 2 Instruction: This checklist shall be completed if a construction site has been designed to use Nutrient Credits.
-The completed checklist shall be provided as a part of the Stormwater Record Report submittal for each use of Nutrient Credits.
-The Stormwater Record Report for the use of Nutrient Credits shall contain the following information for submittal to Virginia Tech Site and Infrastructure Development: ☐ Completed Stormwater Record Report Checklist - Nutrient Credits ☐ Professional Engineer seal and signature ☐ Project description ☐ Location map showing the location where the Nutrient Credits are being used ☐ Official Bill of Sale for Nutrient Credits being purchased ☐ Original design documents including: Drainage area maps □ Nutrient Credit details showing: Stormwater calculations ☐ Updated drainage area maps to reflect any grading amendments affecting the overall drainage area to the site using Nutrient Credits, if applicable Virginia Tech Site and Infrastructure Development reserves the right to not approve the Stormwater Record Report if it does not contain the items listed above.
+Project Name: Project Location:

+Total Drainage Area To BMP (Acres):

+Impervious Drainage Area to BMP (Acres): Pervious Drainage Area to BMP (Acres):

+6 th Order HUC: Date Credits Purchased:

+Name of any impaired waters the BMP discharge ges to (2012 305(b)/303(d)):

+Credits.
+The completed checklist shall be pr for each use of Nutrient Credits.
+The Storm ed if a construction site has been designed to use Nutrient rovided as a part of the Stormwater Record Report submittal water Record Report for the use of Nutrient Credits shall ittal to Virginia Tech Site and Infrastructure Development:

+□ Official Bill of Sale for Nutrient Credit □ Original design documents including □ Drainage area maps □ VRRM Spreadsheet □ Nutrient Credit details showing: □ Stormwater calculations □ Updated drainage area maps to refleate area to the site using Nutrient Credit where the Nutrient Credits are being used its being purchased g: ect any grading amendments affecting the overall drainage ts, if applicable ent reserves the right to not approve the Stormwater Record

+on the field about the field about

+fessional Engineer: Date: